KavinRajagopal/Transalator/README.md

 # Transformerfromscrach

-This repository contains the implementation of a Transformer model from scratch.
+This repository contains the implementation of a Transformer model from scratch using PyTorch.
 The code is organized into the following files:

 ## dataset.py